kyeotic/raviger/docs/api/useQueryParams.md

 ## Updating the Query with merge

 The second return value from `useQueryParams` is a function that updates the query string.
-By default it overwrites the entire query, but it can merge with the query object by setting the second param to `{ replace: false }`.
+By default it overwrites the entire query, but it can merge with the query object by setting the `replace` option to `false`.

 ```jsx
 import { useQueryParams } from 'raviger'